satishsk21/LearnReact/ReadMe.md

 ## Technology Used

-* HTML, React, Bootstrap is used as the frontend.
+* HTML, React, Bootstrap is used for the frontend.
-* ASP .Net Core WebAPI as Backend.
+* ASP .Net Core WebAPI for Backend.
 * MongoDB is used for the database.
 * Google Maps react component is used for maps.